dyladan/api-2-poc/README.md

 ### Minification

-Note that this does not represent exactly the savings because this API is not yet fully implemented, but it still shows a drastic improvement of `17.86KiB` (`75.4%`).
+Note that this does not represent exactly the savings because this API is not yet fully implemented, but it still shows a drastic improvement of `17.87KiB` (`75.4%`).

 ```
-asset main.js 5.84 KiB [emitted] [minimized] (name: main)
+asset main.js 5.83 KiB [compared for emit] [minimized] (name: main)
 modules by path ./build/src/metrics/*.js 5.03 KiB
   ./build/src/metrics/index.js 768 bytes [built] [code generated]
   ./build/src/metrics/counter.js 948 bytes [built] [code generated]